Attestation & Payment Years

 Eligible Hospitals (EHs)

-- EHR Incentive Payments have ended for Eligible Hospitals – acute care, Critical Access Hospitals (CAHs), and children’s hospitals.
-CMS, however, still requires dual Medicare/Medicaid hospitals to report MU data through the Medicare system.
+- The TennCare EHR Incentive Program for Eligible Hospitals has closed.
+This includes Acute Care hospitals, Critical Access Hospitals (CAH), and Children’s Hospitals.
+CMS, however, still requires dual Medicare/Medicaid hospitals to continue to report MU data through the Medicare system.